Australia’s coronavirus response

 Coronavirus

-Do remember this post is an insight at a particular point in time.
+Do remember this post at the time of writing is an insight at a particular point in time.
 I have no idea how long and which direction this pandemic will take us and Australia.

 As we handle this, we might take take a fork in the road that might not serve us well or make us a respected model.